On this page+

-This guide walks you through the working category page template pattern, the on-page checklist every category needs, the internal linking pattern that spreads authority evenly, the schema markup that pulls enhanced snippets, the faceted navigation setup that saves crawl budget, and the monthly cadence that keeps rankings compounding through 12 months.
+This guide walks the working e-commerce category page seo template pattern, the on-page checklist every category needs, the internal linking pattern that spreads authority evenly, the schema markup that pulls rich SERP snippets, the faceted navigation setup that saves crawl budget, and the monthly cadence that keeps rankings compounding through 12 months.
 Bring your top 20 revenue category URLs and last quarter’s Search Console query data for each one.
-The recommendations below sit better against your actual numbers than against a generic industry benchmark.
+The recommendations below sit better against your real numbers than against a generic industry benchmark.

-Internal linking pattern that grows e-commerce category page seo authority
+Internal linking that grows e-commerce category page seo authority

-Internal linking tells Google which category pages are the store’s most important.
-Stores with even internal link distribution rank evenly.
-Stores with lopsided distribution (some categories with 40 links, others with 3) get lopsided rankings regardless of which category actually has better products.
+Internal linking is how you tell Google which category pages the store treats as most important.
+Stores with even internal link distribution rank evenly across their catalog.
+Stores with lopsided distribution (some categories with 40 links, others with 3) get lopsided rankings regardless of which category has the stronger product mix.

 The working pattern gives every top-level category 15 to 25 internal links from across the site.
 Homepage links to the top 6 to 10 categories.
 Every category page links to 2 to 4 sibling categories in the same theme.
 Every blog post links to at least one category and one related blog post.
 Every product page under the category links back through breadcrumb navigation.